Georgia teen and instructor both die in skydiving accident

 Triplicata was celebrating graduating from high school.

-Her parents and siblings were at the sight of the dive when the accident happened.
+Her parents and siblings were at the site of the dive when the accident happened.

 The sheriff's office is still investigating.